lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {::boilerplate bcp14+}

 This specification is consistent with all terminology from {{RFC9794}}.
+Some relevant definitions from {{RFC9794}} are copied here for easier reading.
 In addition, the following terms are used in this specification:

 **ALGORITHM**: